 PATRONAGE – The Lorenzo de’ Medici Book of Hours was not a prayer book used by Lorenzo the Magnificent.
 Why then is it called that way?
 First of all because he commissioned it.
 But actually the main reason is that the manuscript was recorded in the inventory of Lorenzo’s assets drawn up on his death.
 Indeed, the powerful lord of Florence commissioned three luxurious «libriccini» (petite books) for devotional use, as a gift to be given to his daughters on the occasion of their wedding.
 This should have been the gift for Luisa (promised to Giovanni di Pierfrancesco Medici, known as il Popolano), who however died before celebrating the wedding.
 Therefore Lorenzo de’ Medici kept the codex with him and it was later registered in his inventory assets as Lorenzo de’ Medici Book of Hours.
 The other two books of hours commissioned by Lorenzo the Magnificent for his daughters have been identified in the Ms. 16 of the Rothschild Collection at Waddesdon Manor (which was given to his daughter Maddalena, married to Franceschetto Chybo) and in the Ms. lat.
 23639 of the Bayerische Staatsbibliothek of Monaco (which was given to his daughter Lucrezia, who married Jacopo Salviati).

 SUBSEQUENT OWNERS – There are no traces of the manuscript from the end of the 15th century to the mid-17th century.
 In the 17th century it reached Belgium and entered the collection of Ferdinand de Merode (1633-1679), who affixed his ex libris onto the f.
 1v.
 Subsequently the codex was bought by Count Charles d’Hane de Steenhuyse of Leeuwerghen (1787-1858).
-The Count’s collection was then bought at an auction by the bibliophile Guglielmo Libri (1809-1869), who after a few years sold his entire (and immense) collection to Lord Bertram, fourth Earl of Ashburnham (1797-1878).
-The precious book of hours finally found a steady home when the Italian State bought the collection of Guglielmo Libri from the fifth Count of Ashburnham (1840-1913).
+The Count’s collection was then bought at an auction by the bibliophile Guglielmo Libri (1809-1869), who after a few years sold his entire (and immense) collection to Bertram Ashburnham, 4th Earl of Ashburnham (b.
+1797, d.
+1878).
+The precious book of hours finally found a steady home when the Italian State bought the collection of Guglielmo Libri from Bertram Ashburnham, 5th Earl of Ashburnham (b.
+1840, d.
+1913).

 PRESENT LOCATION – The manuscript is currently kept in the Biblioteca Medicea Laurenziana of Florence, marked with the signature Ms. Ashburnham 1874.